 The CEA Text-Messaging Service

 Members who choose to opt in to the CEA Text Messaging service will receive occasional text messages from CEA about urgent and important information.
-To add your cell phone number to the list, please call the CEA office at 614-253-4731.
+To add your cell phone number to the list, call CEA at (614) 253-4731.